So, you're an experienced Beauty Therapist with years of experience making your clients feel great.

 Breaking Down The Barrier

-Little City Treat was started to reduce the barrier for talented beauty therapists, massage therapist and hairdressers to become self-employed and to become their own boss.
-Managing the booking process, payments and marketing, experienced beauty professional can concentrate on delivering first-class beauty treatments to the customer.
+Little City Treat was started to reduce the barrier for talented beauty therapists, massage therapists and hairdressers to become self-employed and to become their own bosses.
+Managing the booking process, payments and marketing, experienced beauty professionals can concentrate on delivering first-class beauty treatments to the customer.